 In 2010, there were 9 executions, and at least 47 death sentences were handed down.

 At least 5 executions were carried out in 2011.
 According to the Odhikar Annual Human Rights Report, 97 people have been awarded the death sentence by various courts in 2011 and in 2012, 77 death sentences were imposed and 1 execution was carried out.
 In 2013, Bangladesh hanged two people, one for murder and the other for crimes against humanity and war crimes.
 At least 216 death sentences were issued.
 In 2013 and the first six months of 2014, dozens of activists of the banned Islamist group Jama’atul Mujahideen Bangladesh (JMB) were sentenced to death for terrorism, while some leading executives of the legal Bangladesh Jamaat-e-Islami party were sentenced to death and, in one case, executed for offences carried out four decades ago during the independence struggle against Pakistan.

-In 2014, no executions were recorded in Bangladesh, which had hanged two people in 2013 and one in 2012.
 In 2015, Bangladesh executed four people, one for murder and three for crimes against humanity and war crimes.
 At least 197 people were sentenced to death in 2015, according to Amnesty International, and at least 1,425 people were on death row at the end of the year.
+In 2014, no executions were recorded in Bangladesh, which had hanged two people in 2013 and one in 2012.
+The death penalty on women

 The Human Rights Council, in its 2009 Universal Periodic Review of human rights in Bangladesh, recommended that Bangladesh institute a moratorium on executions, restrict the scope of the death penalty to comply with minimal international standards, and abolish the death penalty.